Tropical Storm Lionrock (2021): Meteorological history

 On October 2 at 06:00 UTC, the United States Joint Typhoon Warning Center (JTWC) started to monitor a persistent area of convection in the Philippine Sea, located 495 nmi to the east of Davao City, Philippines.
 At that time, satellite visible imagery revealed a disorganized but broad area of circulation with flaring strong thunderstorms.
 Later analysis by the agency indicated a favorable environment for further development of the system, with warm 30 C sea surface temperatures, low wind shear and good equatorial outflow.
 Meanwhile, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) upgraded the system to a tropical depression on 2:00 PHT (18:00 UTC) of October 3, assigning it the name Lannie from their naming list as it was already present in their Philippine Area of Responsibility.
 Also that day, the JTWC issued a Tropical Cyclone Formation Alert on the system as it showed enough convection on the west of a discernible low-level circulation center while tracking west-northwestward.

 However, a trough associated with the disturbance crossed the Philippines, the JTWC subsequently canceled their TCFA on the system and lowered the probability of the system's development to "medium".
 The PAGASA, however, continued to track Lannie as it made 8 landfalls in the country; first at 04:30 PHT (20:00 UTC) on Bucas Grande Island, then on Cagdianao in the Dinagat Islands, then over Liloan and Padre Burgos in Southern Leyte, then Mahanay Island and Getafe in Bohol, San Fernando in Cebu then over Guihulngan, Negros Oriental before emerging into the Sulu Sea.
 Continuing its track to the west-northwest, it made two more landfalls in Palawan; one on Iloc Island in Linapacan and over El Nido before finally moving over and accelerated into the South China Sea.
 At 14:30 UTC of October 4, the JTWC reissued a TCFA once again on the system as it reorganized along with a conducive environment in the area.
 A day later at 06:00 UTC, the Japan Meteorological Agency (JMA) recognized the system in their bulletins as a tropical depression.
-Lannie exited the PAR at 11:00 PhST (03:00 UTC) on October 6 as it slightly inclined northwestward.
+Lannie exited the PAR at 11:00 PHT (03:00 UTC) on October 6 as it slightly inclined northwestward.